 [Need to make sure we use the new shapefile map for the GOA ESR region.
 Come to think of it - need to change the lookup tables on the AKFIN server, too.]

 Figure 1.
 Spatial strata in Alaska for which sea surface temperature data have been clipped and aggregated within the AKFIN database backend.
 SST data for these strata can be queried and accessed several ways.

+In addition to the spatial strata, each gridded SST location was also matched with the depth of the water at that location.
+The marmap library (Pante & Bouhet 2015) in R was used to extract the NOAA ETOPO1 bathymetric data (Amante & Eakins 2009).

 Accessing the data Data ingested into AKFIN can be accessed and used for operational workflows via several different methods (Figure 2).
 We demonstrate two general methods for accessing the data stored in AKFIN.
 The first method, customized web services (web APIs), is ideal for accessing time series of aggregated data (e.g. daily SST averaged across a spatial stratum or multiple spatial strata) and for queries less than about 100,000 records.
-This approach leverages a simplified data access point (url) that is outside of the AKFIN firewall and requires no user login.
+This approach leverages a simplified data access point (URL) that is outside of the AKFIN firewall and requires no user login.
 The second method, direct database access, requires a login to the AKFIN database backend and relies on SQL to extract either aggregated data summaries or larger gridded data sets (e.g., millions of data records).
-In the sections that follow, we demonstrate data queries using custom web services and by using direct SQL and R access.
-For each case, we illustrate the utility of operational data workflows by piping these data into R functions for calculating marine heatwaves (MHWs).
+In the sections that follow, we demonstrate data queries using custom web services and by using direct database access via SQL and R.

 Figure 2: Data flow diagram for the ingestion, processing, and extraction of satellite sea surface temperature data within AKFIN.